fisshy/nordea-visualization/README.md

 Project solid made for myself at the moment
 Just to get some reality check on my current expenses

-Reads a simple .csv file
+Reads a simple .csv file and visualizing it using d3.js

 ### Dependencies
         Node 0.10.x